SecurityIntermediate40 min

-• Kyverno runs as a dynamic admission controller in a Kubernetes cluster.
+Kyverno runs as a dynamic admission controller in your Kubernetes cluster:

 ArgocdApplications: